np0212/dart-projects/README.md

 # dart-projects
-Practicing &amp; learning to code in dart
+Practicing exercises to learn dart.

+This directory will have multiple projects in it that I will be creating while going through and creating programs with dart.